Seasonal affective disorder (SAD) and how to manage it

 1. Ask for help early

 Although SAD usually only occurs in winter, without help your symptoms can get worse.
 Get help early.
-Your GP can recommend some more lifestyle changes or prescribe medications or talking therapy to help.
+Your healthcare provider can recommend some more lifestyle changes or prescribe medications or talking therapy to help.
 If you’ve suffered from SAD before, get help as soon as you start to notice any symptoms or talk to your doctor abut how you might prevent it.

 Once you’ve seen your GP, talk to whānau and friends, and ask them for help when you need it.
 Find a support person who’ll keep you motivated to continue doing the things you usually enjoy.